 We’ve found that the easiest way to approach direct sales training topics is to start with strategy.

-Here are the 5 EASY STEPS to having a successful direct sales conversation:
+Here are the five easy steps to having a successful direct sales conversation:

 - Quick Intro

 - Next Steps

 Check out our in-depth article for ideas on how to introduce the five easy steps involved in a Direct Sales Strategy